International Champagne Horse Registry

 Ee Aa Chch (heterozygous for all genes)

-This horse has one each of these dominant genes, so it will be the same as the one above, because a dominant gene always shows!
+This horse has one each of these dominant genes, so it is the same as the one above, because a dominant gene always shows!

 There is a 50% chance that any one of its foals could get any one of its genes ... and since some of those are recessive, the genes of the other parent could be dominant over those, determining its color.